A walk around the marinaA walk around the marina

 In France, more than 3,700 establishments have been awarded the label, including more than 200 in Brittany, demonstrating the region’s genuine commitment to inclusive tourism.

-The label is awarded to a wide variety of establishments, including accommodation, tourist attractions, restaurants, tourist offices and leisure facilities.
-It provides a clear point of reference for travellers with disabilities, and recognises the efforts of professionals who are making a practical commitment to making tourism accessible to all.
+The label is awarded to a wide variety of establishments, including accommodation, visitor attractions, restaurants, tourist offices and leisure facilities.
+It provides a clear point of reference for travellers with disabilities, and recognises the efforts of professionals who are making a practical commitment to making tourism accessible to everyone.

 With almost 12 million people in France affected by a disability, this dynamic is essential to guarantee a fair, supportive and sustainable tourism offer.